nextcloud-releases/all-in-one/reverse-proxy.md

 ## 6. How to debug things?
 If something does not work, follow the steps below:
 1. Make sure to exactly follow the whole reverse proxy documentation step-for-step from top to bottom!
-1. Make sure that you used the docker run command that is described in this reverse proxy documentation.
-Hint: make sure that you have set the APACHE_PORT during the docker run command!
+1. Make sure that you used the docker run command that is described in this reverse proxy documentation. **Hint:** make sure that you have set the `APACHE_PORT` via e.g. `--env APACHE_PORT=11000` during the docker run command!
 1. Make sure to set the `APACHE_IP_BINDING` variable correctly.
 If in doubt, set it to `--env APACHE_IP_BINDING=0.0.0.0`
-1. Make sure that all ports match the chosen `APACHE_PORT`.
+1. Make sure that all ports to which your reverse proxy is pointing match the chosen `APACHE_PORT`.
 1. Make sure that the reverse proxy is running on the host OS or if running in a container, connected to the host network.
 If that is not possible (e.g. on Windows or if the reverse proxy is running on a different host), substitute `localhost` or `127.0.0.1` in the default configurations by the private ip-address of the host that is running the docker daemon.
 If you are not sure how to retrieve that, you can run: `ip a | grep "scope global" | head -1 | awk '{print $2}' | sed 's|/.*||'`.
 If the command returns a public ip-address, use `ip a | grep "scope global" | grep docker0 | awk '{print $2}' | sed 's|/.*||'` instead (the commands only work on Linux)
 1. Make sure that the mastercontainer is able to spawn other containers.
 You can do so by checking that the mastercontainer indeed has access to the Docker socket which might not be positioned in one of the suggested directories like `/var/run/docker.sock` but in a different directory, based on your OS and the way how you installed Docker.
 The mastercontainer logs should help figuring this out.
 You can have a look at them by running `sudo docker logs nextcloud-aio-mastercontainer` after the container is started the first time.
 1. Check if after the mastercontainer was started, the reverse proxy if running inside a container, can reach the provided apache port.
 You can test this by running `nc -z localhost 11000; echo $?` from inside the reverse proxy container.
 If the output is `0`, everything works.
 Alternatively you can of course use instead of `localhost` the ip-address of the host here for the test.